DeBrosOfficial/network/README.md

 - HTTP and Raft ports must differ
 - Non-bootstrap nodes require a join address and bootstrap peers
-- Bootstrap nodes cannot define a join address
+- Bootstrap nodes can optionally define a join address to synchronize with another bootstrap
 - Multiaddrs must end with `/p2p/<peerID>`

 Regenerate configs any time with `./bin/dbn config init --force`.